 MCPS teachers can acquire new skills and perspectives on the challenging work of becoming culturally responsive practitioners through a five-course, 15-credit graduate certificate in Equity and Excellence in Education.
 This ground-breaking partnership between MCPS, MCEA and McDaniel College brings together educators from across the county to study theory and the research and practice of teaching and leading for equity in the classroom, school house and beyond.
 All courses are offered in Montgomery County.
 Certificate program completers may apply credits towards a Master of Science (M.S.) degree at McDaniel College.
 The Fall 2018 cohorts are closed.

 The Alternative Certification for Effective Teachers (ACET) Program, a partnership between MCPS and Montgomery College, offers a teacher preparation option for degreed individuals who wish to become certified teachers at the secondary level in specific high needs areas.
 Qualified applicants are accepted for this competitive admissions program following a successful interview process.
 The program is designed to take candidates from program entry to eligibility to become the teacher of record in 6 months.
 The program leads to resident teacher certification and opportunity for employment in MCPS at the successful conclusion of the student-teacher internship.
 Two modular courses that focus on best practices of first-year induction success and action research provide continued support throughout the following school year.
 The following critical shortage subject areas are currently being recruited:

-Deadline for applications for the fall/spring cohort is October 15, 2018.
+Deadline for applications for the spring/summer cohort is February 1, 2019.

 The Culturally Responsive Educators Aspiring for Teaching Excellence (CREATE) program, in partnership with Montgomery College, offers an associate's degree which meets the first two years of a four year bachelor's degree in teacher education.
 The degree can transfer to any Maryland state four year institution.
 Graduates receive special transfer consideration.
 The CREATE program offers mentoring, math mentoring, advising, and flexible scheduling.
 Applicants are required to take and pass PRAXIS Core exam or have other qualifying exam scores (SAT and ACT).